w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ### operable

-#### Applying Principle 2 Operable to non-web documents and software
+#### Applying Principle 2 Operable to non-web documents and non-web software

 In WCAG 2, the principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
 Principle 2 applies directly as written.

 #### keyboard-accessible

-##### Applying Guideline 2.1 Keyboard Accessible to non-web documents and software
+##### Applying Guideline 2.1 Keyboard Accessible to non-web documents and non-web software

 In WCAG 2, the guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
 Guideline 2.1 applies directly as written.